Unaccompanied minor (passenger)

-An unaccompanied minor (sometimes "unaccompanied child" or "separated child") is a child traveling on a commercial flight, a train, a bus, or any similar conveyance, without the presence of a legal guardian.
+An unaccompanied minor (sometimes "unaccompanied child" or "separated child") is a child traveling on a commercial flight, a train, a bus, a vessel, or any similar conveyance, without the presence of a legal guardian.
 Most commercial airlines and similar transporting carriers have Unaccompanied Minor (UM) Programs in place and it is estimated that as many as 7 million children travel by plane yearly, using these UM-programs in the United States alone.

 Reasons why children travel alone

 Children all over the world increasingly have family members living far away, including divorced parents who moved overseas for a career opportunity or to start a new household.
 Each year many children travel alone as part of their education and development, for example to attend boarding and language schools, summer camps, or auditions.
 Some children may need to travel alone after a crisis situation involving their parents, or for relocation purposes.

 Unaccompanied Minor service

 Most airlines have many years of experience safely transporting UMs.
 Unaccompanied Minor Service can be booked for a fee as an add-on to a flight reservation, under the so called “UM program”.
 Airline UM-programs are approved by national and international civil aviation regulators and larger air carriers tend to handle the transport of UM's on a daily basis and have trained staff and designated waiting areas at their hubs.